oliverphilcox/RascalC/README.md

 ***New for version 2***: Legendre moment covariances and the 3PCF

 ## Authors

-- Oliver Philcox (Princeton)
+- Oliver Philcox (Princeton / Harvard)
 - Daniel Eisenstein (Harvard)
 - Ross O'Connell (Pittsburgh)
 - Alexander Wiegand (Garching)

-We thank Yuting Wang and Ryuichiro Hada for alerting us to minor issues with the code and documentation.
+We thank Yuting Wang and Ryuichiro Hada for pointing out minor issues in the code and documentation.